Care Certificate

 Booking Process/Additional Information

-• All the standard documentation and guidance can be found on the Skills for Health Website – Care Certificate -Skills for Health including; workbooks, self-assessment tools, assessor framework, certificate template and FAQs.
-Information including an introductory video and simple toolkits for learners and assessors are available at e-lfh.
-Please note free e-learning to help with the knowledge element of the Certificate is available, there is no need to pay – all are available from e-lfh (details below), others may have been completed already as part of the mandatory training provided from the Virtual College LMS.
+• All the standard documentation and guidance can be found on the Skills for Health Website – Care Certificate – Skills for Health including; workbooks, self-assessment tools, assessor framework, certificate template and FAQs.
+Information including an introductory video and simple toolkits for learners and assessors are available at Care Certificate -elearning for healthcare.
+Please note free e-learning to help with the knowledge element of the Certificate is available, there is no need to pay – all are available from e-lfh (use the above link), others may have been completed already as part of the mandatory training requirements.

 • The approach used to deliver the learning required to meet the outcomes of the Care Certificate Framework and ensuring that there is a record of the assessment decisions that is auditable would be determined by the employer.
 Skills + Knowledge = Care Certificate.
 Skills: A workplace assessor will need to assess the support workers ability to demonstrate the relevant skills in the work place.
 Knowledge: eLearning and other distance training tools such as the work books may show the support worker has the knowledge to understand the theory behind those skills.